hunterjackson/docs/source/hazelcast.rst

 **K** afka **C** onnect **Q** uery **L** anguage found here `GitHub repo <https://github.com/datamountaineer/kafka-connector-query-language>`_ allows for routing and mapping using a SQL like syntax, consolidating typically features in to one configuration option.

-The Kudu sink supports the following:
+The HazelCast sink supports the following:

 .. sourcecode:: bash